 Another thing women ALWAYS wore: gloves.
 Preferably a pair that matches your outfit.
-Fur was very popular, as was all kind of animal skins.
+Fur was very popular, as were animal skins.
 Crocodile purses, wombat collars, lambskin lining, and leather sleeves — no animal was off limits.

 Clothes in the 1940s were very bright and colorful.
 The brighter the better.
 Women’s shoes were often one of three popular color choices: red, white or blue.

 Take a deeper look into 1940s fashion by clicking on the plus sign next to the year you’d like to read about below.

 Fashion in 1941